alad2121/shopify-frontend-developer-intern-challenge-fall-2022/README.md

 - CSS

 ## Features
-- Submit a prompt and receive a response back from the AI.
+- Submit a prompt and receive a response back from an AI engine.
 - Allows the user to delete all the responses at once.
 - Save responses if the user leaves or reloads the page
 - Lets the user choose which AI engine they prefer.